jmagman/flutter-wiki/Tree-hygiene.md

 You can contribute tests to the flutter/tests repo by following [the instructions](https://github.com/flutter/tests/blob/master/README.md) on that repo.
 If you have a significant test suite that you would like to have be considered part of the breaking change definition (one too big to land in the flutter/tests repo), please contact Hixie at ian@hixie.ch.

-In cases where we can imagine reasonable scenarios where developers would be affected negatively, by courtesy, once the change has landed, engineers are encouraged to announce the changes by sending an e-mail to flutter-announce and listing it on our [[Changelog]] wiki page (such that they will be included in our release notes).
+In cases where we can imagine reasonable scenarios where developers would be affected negatively, by courtesy, once the change has landed, engineers are encouraged to announce the changes by sending an e-mail to [flutter-announce@](https://groups.google.com/g/flutter-announce), a message to the `#announcements` channel on our [[Chat]], and tagging the relevant issues with the [**severe: API break** label](https://github.com/flutter/flutter/labels/severe%3A%20API%20break) (such that they will be included in our release notes).
 However, we do not consider these breaking changes.
 (One reason to do this would be if we see our own tests being significantly affected, even if no contributed test actually fails.)

 This definitions is binding.
 If you think you need an exemption to this policy, please contact Hixie on the #hackers [[Chat]] channel.
 If a breaking change lands without following this policy and without an explicit exemption from @Hixie, it must be reverted.